 After 90 days of stay in the Schengen area, you must leave for another 90 days before you can re-enter.

 If you overstay the permitted 90 days in the Schengen area, you may be fined or deported.
 To visit for longer than 90 days, you must obtain a long-stay national visa.

 Dual citizenship may limit the ability of Canadian officials to provide consular services.
 You should travel using your Canadian passport and present yourself as Canadian to foreign authorities at all times.
-Consult our Laws and culture tab and our publication entitled Dual Citizenship: What You Need to Know for more information.
+Consult the Laws and Culture tab, as well as Travelling as a dual citizen for more information.